 “Coal” means any and all of the coal supplied by Owner the quality of which is better than the Rejection Limits or is otherwise accepted by the Operator under this Agreement.

-“Coal Ash Removal Agreement” means that certain Agreement for Ash Removal Services between Owner (as successor in interest to Cogentrix Eastern Carolina, L.L.C.) and ReUse Technology Inc. dated December 16, 1991 for the removal of ash from the Facility, or any other agreement(s) for such services for the Facility as may be entered into by the Owner from time to time, a copy of which shall be provided to Operator no later than fifteen (15) Days after its execution by Owner.
+“Coal Ash Removal Agreement” means that certain Agreement for Ash Removal Services between Owner (as successor in interest to Cogentrix Eastern Carolina, L.L.C.) and ReUse Technology Inc. dated December 16, 1991 for the removal of ash from the Facility, as amended by document dated May 19, 1999, or any other agreement(s) for such services for the Facility as may be entered into by the Owner from time to time, a copy of which shall be provided to Operator no later than fifteen (15) Days after its execution by Owner.

 “Coal Handling Agreement” means that certain Coal Handling Agreement between Owner (as successor in interest to Cogentrix Eastern Carolina, L.L.C.) and ReUse Technology Inc. dated May 19, 1993 for the handling Coal to be delivered to the Facility, or any other agreement(s) for such services for the Facility as may be entered into by the Owner from time to time, a copy of which shall be provided to Operator no later than fifteen (15) Days after its execution by Owner.